 - Tour managers are often self-employed, working on a freelance basis, moving from one tour to another.

-- The work is often without supervision and there is usually considerable contact with clients.
+- The work is often without supervision or an office base and there is usually considerable contact with clients.

 - Job levels are affected by the political and economic climate in the UK and overseas.